 That's easy to do in projects.
 Whether you're creating a custom task list, or you need to modify a step or two in one of the processes that were loaded in.
 You can do that in projects without disrupting your templates or other work.

 Every project and every task in ProcessKit has a detailed activity log, showing you everything that happened.
-This gives you a clear audit trail without having to nudge people on your to find out if or when things got done.
+This gives you a clear audit trail without having to nudge people on your team to find out if or when things got done.

 When you've built up a large library of processes for your business, you'll need some organization.